Reef Aquariums And LED Lighting

 And finally, you’ll want to make sure ye olde LED will last for years to come!
-One of the best features of LEDs is the low maintenance, low upkeep costs.
-The “10 year” life expectancy makes up for the high initial price point.
+One of the best features of LEDs is low maintenance, low upkeep costs.
+The “10-year” life expectancy makes up for the high initial price point.
 Make sure you pick a model that will last (or at least has good customer service–reviews can help with this, too).

 Saltwater Aquarium LED Lighting “Rules of Thumb”

 Time for two quick tips for reef tank lighting:

 - Too much light will kill coral in a matter of days, too little light can keep them alive for a longer period of time